 How Much Does It Cost To Join Barefoot Writer Club?

-It costs $49 a month or $108 a year to become a member of the club.
+At the time of this review, It costs $259 a year to become a member of the club.
 Once you pay the membership fee, you'll get their monthly digital magazine, and 50 past issues of the same.

 You'll also be able to access their ”Private Portal”.
 Apparently you'll get feedback, critique and advice from experts concerning the writing work you'll be doing.